 This may sound crazy, but the average household can save about 2 percent per month on their winter utility bills for every degree the thermostat is lowered; that may not seem like much, but it certainly adds up over time!
 So if you like to keep your home at 74 degrees, try turning your thermostat down to 70 degrees and grabbing a blanket for extra warmth.

 Bundle yourself up and bundle those savings!
 It’s a win-win.

 You can save even more by lowering the thermostat further when your house is vacant.
 Investing in a programmable thermostat is an excellent way to do this.
 Although programmable thermostats may cost more upfront than standard thermostats, they usually pay for themselves in just one winter season.

-4. Clean that chimney if you have one.
+4. Clean the chimney (if you have one)

 Furniture or large, decorative furnishings are often placed in areas inside homes that unintentionally block heating vents.
 Keep your heating vents unobstructed to prevent your heating system from working harder than necessary.
 Blocked vents can also lead to overheating of the furnace and endanger your home.
 Uncovered vents will allow heated air to get out and disperse evenly throughout the house, keeping your home warm and cozy.

 The HVAC experts at Assured Comfort suggest having your home’s heating system professionally inspected at least once a year – preferably before the winter season begins –to ensure everything is working as smoothly and efficiently as possible.
 Assured Comfort offers a variety of services to help you prepare for winter, including: